apostvav/kannel_exporter/README.md

 Works with Kannel 1.4.4 or greater.

 :warning: Consider disabling smsc metrics collection by using the `--filter-smscs` flag or by dropping metrics on Prometheus server.
-On big setups, high cardinality metrics will be produced.
+On big setups there will be high cardinality issues.

 ## Usage
 ```